Last Updated on by Jeremy

 Leo. a public house opened its doors in Pittsburgh's North Side (Manchester neighborhood) in early 2019.
 In doing so the bar joins its sister restaurant, Lola Bistro, in calling a lesser-visited part of the city home- something we always appreciate.

-Not being ones to say no to a cocktail bar, you should know we rushed down to check this one out shortly after opening.
+Not being ones to say no to a cocktail bar in Pittsburgh, you should know we rushed down to check this one out shortly after opening.

 Vodka Infusions and Craft Creations at Leo